Action of 4 April 1941: Action

-Rather than leave the crew to be rescued, Kähler had the area was searched for five hours regardless of any ships appearing.
-Thor sailed north, changed disguise, rendezvoused with the tanker Ill, then made course for Europe.
+Rather than leave the crew to be rescued, Kähler had the area searched for five hours, regardless of any ships appearing.
+Thor sailed north, changed disguise, rendezvoused with the tanker Ill, then set course for Europe.
 German wireless broadcasts made much of the sinking of Voltaire but did not disclose the identity of the raider.
 When the Germans announced the sinking of Voltaire, the Admiralty sent the Canadian AMC Prince David to search, which found wreckage half-way between Trinidad and the Cape Verde Islands.
 The British were ignorant of the details of the engagement until survivors were repatriated from Germany.

 Aftermath

-Thor sank a Swedish freighter on 16 April, its eleventh success, a total of 83301 LT of shipping and one AMC.
-Thor reached the Bay of Biscay on 23 April and slipped up the Channel and arrived at Hamburg on 30 April.
+Thor sank a Swedish freighter on 16 April, her eleventh success, a total of 83301 LT of shipping and one AMC sunk.
+Thor reached the Bay of Biscay on 23 April, slipped up the Channel and arrived at Hamburg on 30 April.
 The Admiralty understood how inadvisable it was to fit obsolete guns on slow and old liners as trade protection vessels but lacked the modern guns and ships to take on German commerce-raiders until later in the war.
-Thor made another cruise in 1942 but was burned out in Yokohama, when the supply ship Uckermarck alongside, suffered an explosion and fire while its fuel tanks were being cleaned.
+Thor made another cruise in 1942 and eventually reached Japan.
+It was burnt out in Yokohama when a nearby supply ship, Uckermarck, exploded and caught fire while her fuel tanks were being cleaned.